HTTPArchive/almanac.httparchive.org/src/content/en/2020/capabilities.md

 {{ figure_markup(
   image="screen_wake_lock_api.png",
-  caption="Screen Wake Lock API", description="TODO",
-  chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTxqot9ALgxcgOVJntkzIKnkpo3idIPy-tL0t_nzC5BwFuq0ThgK5OXOYVVOpama4vB2EyggX813d33/pubchart?oid=718278185&format=interactive",
-  sheets_gid="1008442251",
-  sql_file="wake_lock_acquire_screen_lock_usage.sql"
+  alt="Number of top pages using Screen Wake Lock API", caption="Numbers of top pages using Screen Wake Lock API.", description="Chart of Screen Wake Lock API usage, based on the number of pages monitored by the HTTP Archive, comparing desktop and mobile pages.
+In October 2020, the API is used by 10 desktop and 5 mobile pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTxqot9ALgxcgOVJntkzIKnkpo3idIPy-tL0t_nzC5BwFuq0ThgK5OXOYVVOpama4vB2EyggX813d33/pubchart?oid=718278185&format=interactive", sheets_gid="1008442251", sql_file="wake_lock_acquire_screen_lock_usage.sql"
   )
 }}

 BettyCrocker.com, a popular cooking website in the US, offers their users an option to prevent the screen from going dark while cooking with the help of the Screen Wake Lock API.
 In a [case study](https://web.dev/betty-crocker/), they published that the average session duration was 3.1 times longer than normal, the bounce rate reduced by 50%, and purchase intent indicators increased by about 300 percent.
 The interface therefore has a directly measurable effect on the success of the website or application, repectively.
 The Screen Wake Lock API shipped with Google Chrome 84 in July 2020.
-The HTTP Archive only has data for April, May, August and September.
-After the release of Chrome 84, usage data quickly rose to 0.00011 percent on desktop and 0.00009 percent on mobile.
+The HTTP Archive only has data for April, May, August, September and October.
+After the release of Chrome 84, usage rose quickly.
+In October 2020, the API was adopted on 10 desktop and 5 mobile pages.

 ## Idle Detection API